Los Angeles pass and card

 The names all sound somewhat similar, but these are different products, distributed by different companies, but all with the same purpose.

-Do Los Angeles Passes include public transportation?
+Do Los Angeles Passes include public transport?

-How do the passes to Los angeles work?
+How do the passes work?

-Let us now begin thedetailed analysis for each of the tourist cards for Los Angeles, to understand how they work and respectively when they are convenient.
+Let us now begin thedetailed analysis for each of the tourist cards for Los Angeles to understand how they work and respectively when they are convenient.

 Los Angeles All-Inclusive Pass